Johannes Vermeer: Theories of mechanical aid

 In 2008, American entrepreneur and inventor Tim Jenison developed the theory that Vermeer had used a camera obscura along with a "comparator mirror", which is similar in concept to a camera lucida but much simpler and makes it easy to match colour values.
-He later modified the theory to simply involve a concave mirror and a comparator mirror.
-He spent the next five years testing his theory by attempting to re-create The Music Lesson himself using these tools, a process captured in the 2013 documentary film Tim's Vermeer.
+Jenison later modified the theory to simply involve a concave mirror and a comparator mirror.
+He spent the next five years testing his theory by re-creating The Music Lesson himself using these tools, a process captured in the 2013 documentary film Tim's Vermeer.

-Several points were brought out by Jenison in support of this technique: first was Vermeer's hyper-accurate rendition of light falloff along the wall.
+Several points were brought out by Jenison in support of this technique.
+First was Vermeer's hyper-accurate rendition of light falloff along the wall.
 Neurobiologist Colin Blakemore, in an interview with Jenison, notes that human vision cannot process information about the absolute brightness of a scene.
 Another was the addition of several highlights and outlines consistent with matching the effects of chromatic aberration, particularly noticeable in primitive optics.
 Last, and perhaps most telling, is a noticeable curvature in the original painting's rendition of the scrollwork on the virginal.
 This effect matched Jenison's technique precisely, caused by exactly duplicating the view as seen from a curved mirror.

 This theory remains disputed.
-There is no historical evidence regarding Vermeer's interest in optics, and the detailed inventory of the artist's belongings drawn up after his death includes no camera obscura or any similar device.
-However, Vermeer was in close connection with pioneer lens maker Antonie van Leeuwenhoek, who was his executor after death.
+While there is no historical evidence regarding Vermeer's interest in optics, Vermeer was in close connection with pioneer lens maker Antonie van Leeuwenhoek, who was his executor after death.
+The detailed inventory of the artist's belongings drawn up after his death includes no camera obscura, lens, nor similar device.